exasol/test-db-builder-java/doc/user_guide/user_guide.md

 Top-level objects are objects in the database which are not scoped by any other objects.
 A schema for example is a top-level object in Exasol.
 A table on the other hand lives inside the scope of a schema.

 You choose a database and create a concrete `DatabaseObjectFactory` feeding it with a JDBC connection.
+Please keep in mind that you also need to add a JDBC driver Maven Dependency to your `pom.xml` file according to the database you are going to use.
+This project does not contain transitive dependencies for JDBC drivers.

 In the example below you see how to create an `ExasolObjectFactory` with a JDBC connection that you created earlier: